How to use DRABC – The Primary Survey

 Some people consider the defibrillation stage as its step in the DRABC procedure, therefore calling it DRABCD.
 Using a defibrillator is key to keeping someone alive, and you need to take it seriously as a step.

-Please take a look at our step-by-step guide using an AED here: How to use a Defibrillator
+Please take a look at our step-by-step guide using an AED here.

 3B Training offers a range of First Aid Courses.
 Each training course covers different aspects of first aid for different sizes and types of workplace.